info-extractors/ReinventSTL/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any questions or discussions, feel free to reach out or open an issue.
+For any questions or discussions, feel free to reach out or open an issue

 ---
 This is just a learning exercise to understand C++ fundamentals—let’s build together!